Eric-Natelson/AdmissionsMarket/_posts/2017-08-15-Veritas_Prep_Review.md

 They’ve also partnered with Myers Briggs to create a unique personality assessment specifically geared for business school applications called the Personalized MBA Game Plan.
 The test results are meant to feature your personality strengths along the same spectrum that admissions officers look for in successful applicants.
 The test results are also supposed to tease out your weaknesses so you can address this in your application, provide brainstorming ideas from your background to include in your essays, and highlight the type of environment where you thrive so you can ensure you’re applying to schools that are your best fit.

 ### **30-Minute Free Consultation**
-	Received email three days after my initial request for a free consultation setting up a call time 	Call was with an Academic Advisor who let me take lead on call and was forthright, answering all my admissions related questions
+Received email three days after my initial request for a free consultation setting up a call time
+•	Call was with an Academic Advisor who let me take lead on call and was forthright, answering all my admissions related question
-	Consultation lasted full 30 minutes
+• Consultation lasted full 30 minutes
-	No hard sell on their services
+• No hard sell on their services
-	No followup email nor free resources shared after the call
+• No followup email nor free resources shared after the call

 ### **Points of Pride**
 	100% of their Head Consultants have formal MBA admissions experience